What is a sanctuary?

 How do you acquire your animals?

-We still have a few small cats that were part of our original captive breeding program, which we ceased in 2002.
+We still have a few small cats that were part of our original captive breeding program, which we ended in 2002.
 Our cats and a few other species come primarily from the wild pet trade.
 They come from private owners, mom and pop zoos, traveling circuses, and other facilities as a result of being abandoned, relinquished, or confiscated by the authorities.
 Visit our Rescue page to find out why wild cats need rescue.

 What makes you different from a zoo?

 Carolina Tiger Rescue is a refuge, providing animals a safe, comfortable home for the remainder of their lives.
 Zoos generally do not acquire animals from the public.
-Visitors to Carolina Tiger Rescue are escorted by a trained staff or volunteers.
+Visitors to Carolina Tiger Rescue are always escorted by trained staff or volunteers.